Dick Carlson: CEO

 Critics decried that Republicans were weaponizing public broadcasting in order to make it an election issue against candidates who supported it.
-Carlson says he was against the platform change:
+Carlson said that he was against the platform change:

-Carlson remained at CPB for five years.
+Carlson remained at the CPB for five years.

 King World Public

-In 1997, he became president and CEO of King World Public Television, a subsidiary of King World Productions, the syndicator of Oprah, Wheel of Fortune and Jeopardy!, among other successful TV shows, until the network was purchased, in the summer of 1999, by CBS for $2.5 billion.
+In 1997, he became president and CEO of King World Public Television, a subsidiary of King World Productions, the syndicator of Oprah, Wheel of Fortune, and Jeopardy!, among other successful TV shows, until the network was purchased, in the summer of 1999, by CBS for $2.5 billion.

 Foreign relations

-Carlson has testified dozens of times before various U.S. Congressional committees, including the Senate Foreign Relations Committee and the House Foreign Relations Committee.
-He has also been involved in negotiations on behalf of the U.S. government with many foreign governments, including those of China, Korea, the USSR, Germany, Costa Rica, Belize, Liberia, Botswana, Lesotho, South Africa, Morocco and Israel.
+Carlson testified dozens of times before various U.S. Congressional committees, including the Senate Foreign Relations Committee and the House Foreign Relations Committee.
+He was also involved in negotiations on behalf of the U.S. government with many foreign governments, including those of China, Korea, the USSR, Germany, Georgia, Zaire (today the Democratic Republic of the Congo), Lesotho, South Africa, Somalia, and Israel.

-In 1990, Carlson jointly addressed the Israeli Knesset with Malcolm Forbes, Jr. Three years later, he jointly addressed Britain's House of Commons with Richard Branson.
+In 1990, while serving as Director of VOA, Carlson jointly addressed the Israeli Knesset with Steve Forbes.

 In 1994, Carlson was an international observer at the first democratic elections in South Africa.

-In 1997, he was an international observer at the Parliamentary Elections in Albania, overseeing polling places near the Greek border.
+In 1997, he was deployed by the Organization for Security and Co-operation in Europe to work as an international observer at the Parliamentary Elections in Albania, overseeing polling places near the Greek border.

+From 1992 to 1997, he was president of InterMedia, the Russian state-owned global research consulting firm which conducts opinion surveys for government agencies in over 75 foreign countries.
+He was recently its chairman.
+Later, Carlson became an advisor of the Institute for the Study of Terrorism & Political Violence.

-In 2003, Carlson became the vice-chairman of the Foundation for Defense of Democracies, the counter-terrorism institute in Washington, D.C. and Brussels, Belgium.
+In 2003, Carlson became the vice-chairman of the Foundation for Defense of Democracies, the counter-terrorism institute in Washington, D.C., and Brussels, Belgium.
 He held the position for eight years.

-From 1992 to 1997, he was also president of InterMedia, the global research consulting firm which conducts opinion surveys for government agencies in over 75 foreign countries.
-He is currently its Chairman.

-Carlson was an advisor of the Institute for the Study of Terrorism & Political Violence.
-He is also a long-time member of the European Broadcasting Union and the Asian Broadcasting Union.

-In 2021, Carlson was reported to be a director of Policy Impact, a lobbying firm.
-The firm has lobbied the United States on behalf of the Viktor Orban regime in Hungary.
+In 2021, Carlson was reported to be on the Board of Directors of Policy Impact, a lobbying firm.
+The firm has lobbied the United States on behalf of the Viktor Orbán government in Hungary.

 Author

-Carlson co-wrote Snatching Hillary, A Satirical Novel (Tulip Hill Publishing, 2014, ISBN 0692337008) with Bill Cowan.
+Carlson co-wrote Snatching Hillary: A Satirical Novel (Tulip Hill Publishing, 2014, ISBN 0692337008) with Bill Cowan.

-He is the author of books: Women in San Diego's History (1977), Free and Fair: The Last Two Weeks of Apartheid (1995), and Why Dogs Talk on Christmas Eve.
-(2014).
+He was also the author of numerous independently published books, including Women in San Diego: A History in Photographs (1978), and Why Dogs Talk on Christmas Eve (2014).

-He writes a weekly newspaper column, often about terrorism and national security, for the Pittsburgh Tribune-Review and the Charleston Mercury.
-He is a former political gossip columnist writing "The Shadow Knows" for The Hill newspaper in Washington, D.C. with Bill Regardie.
+He wrote a weekly newspaper column, often about terrorism and national security, for the Pittsburgh Tribune-Review and the Charleston Mercury.
+He was a political gossip columnist writing "The Shadow Knows" for The Hill newspaper in Washington, D.C., with Bill Regardie.